fasaavdev/python-todolist/README.md

 # Author
 Beginner Python learner.
 This project marks my first step in continuous self improvement.

-# Thanks To
-- ChatGPT

-because this AI has helped me to become a simulation client to make my first project :)

 # When This Project Has Created?
 11 January 2026